Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

    :width: 4.5in

-Figure 11: activate clipping mode by pressing the clipping button in the toolbar.
-Sliders appear in the 3d viewer.
+Figure 11: Activate clipping mode by pressing the clipping button in the toolbar.
+Sliders appear in the 3D viewer.

 Now use the sliders to clip the model.
 Each slider represents the combined range of all the grids in the viewer in one direction.